scipy/scipy/doc/source/tutorial/signal.rst

 compatible. :math:`w[m] := w(mT)` , :math:`m\in\IZ` is the sampled window
 function.

-To be more aligned to the implementation of :class:`ShortTimeFFT <scipy.signal.ShortTimeFFT>`, it makes sense to reformulate Eq. :math:numref:`eq_dSTFT` as a two-step process:
+To be more aligned to the implementation of |ShortTimeFFT|, it makes sense to reformulate Eq. :math:numref:`eq_dSTFT` as a two-step process: